ai-pipestream/.github/docs/hamster-wheel/dev-service-discovery/LLM-IMPLEMENTATION-CONTEXT.md

 ### Implementation Requirements

-#### Phase 1: Platform-Registration Service (MVP)
+#### Phase 1: Platform-Registration Service + All Platform Containers (MVP)

-**Goal**: Validate pattern with single service
+**Goal**: Validate pattern with platform-registration in dev mode, all other services as containers

+**Key Insight**: When running `quarkus dev` on platform-registration-service, start ALL platform service containers (mapping-service, connector-admin, account-service, opensearch-manager, etc.) so the full platform is available.
+Only platform-registration-service itself will be replaced by dev mode.

 **Tasks**:

 1. **Enhance Compose File**
    - File: `platform-libraries/devservices/devservices/src/main/resources/compose-devservices.yml`
-   - Add `platform-registration-service` service definition
+   - Add ALL platform service container definitions:
+     - `platform-registration-service` (will be replaced by dev mode)
+     - `mapping-service`
+     - `connector-admin`
+     - `account-service`
+     - `opensearch-manager`
+     - Any other core services needed
-   - Configure environment variables for deployment tagging
+   - Configure environment variables for deployment tagging: `SERVICE_REGISTRATION_TAGS=deployment:container`
-   - Set up health checks
+   - Set up health checks for each service
-   - Configure dependencies (Consul must be healthy)
+   - Configure dependencies (Consul must be healthy for all services)

 2. **Modify Self-Registration Service**
    - File: `platform-registration-service/src/main/java/ai/pipestream/registration/startup/SelfRegistrationService.java`
    - Method: `buildServiceRequest()`
-   - Add logic to detect deployment type (container vs dev mode)
-   - Add tag: `deployment:container` or `deployment:dev`
+   - **Two approaches**:
+     - **Containers**: Use `SERVICE_REGISTRATION_TAGS=deployment:container` environment variable (already parsed from `service.registration.tags` config)
+     - **Dev Mode**: Detect dev mode and automatically add `deployment:dev` tag
-   - Detection method: Check for dev mode indicators (e.g., `quarkus.devservices.enabled`, environment variables, or system properties)
+   - Detection method: Check for dev mode indicators (profile, `QUARKUS_DEV_MODE` env var, `quarkus.devservices.enabled` system property)
+   - If no deployment tag found in config, auto-detect and add it

 3. **Create Runtime Orchestration Component**
    - New file: `platform-libraries/devservices/devservices/src/main/java/ai/pipestream/quarkus/devservices/runtime/ServiceOrchestrationRecorder.java`
    - Responsibilities:
-     - Detect service name from config
+     - Detect service name from config (`quarkus.application.name`)
      - Check if service exists in compose file
-     - Start container (via Quarkus Compose Dev Services or direct Docker API)
+     - Start ALL platform containers (not just the one in dev mode)
-     - Monitor Consul for container registration
+     - Monitor Consul for container registration of the dev mode service
      - Wait for dev mode registration
-     - Deregister container from Consul
+     - Deregister only the container instance of the service in dev mode
-     - Stop container
+     - Stop only that container (other containers continue running)
    - Use `@Recorder` annotation for Quarkus runtime recording
+   - Use Mutiny Consul Client: `io.vertx.mutiny.ext.consul.ConsulClient`

 4. **Create Build Step Processor**
    - New file: `platform-libraries/devservices/devservices-deployment/src/main/java/ai/pipestream/quarkus/devservices/deployment/ServiceOrchestrationProcessor.java`